sbose78/app-stak-devfile/README.md

     Dockerfile: ${STACK_ROOT}/build/Dockerfile.build
 ```

-Tools using the devfile as a guidance may implement flows to optionally resolve `builder.image` to ImageStreams.
+Tools using the `deployfile.yaml` as a guidance may implement flows to optionally resolve `builder.image` to ImageStreams.

 #### Guidance on deploying the Image as Workloads